GamlinUK/ClansLite/README.md

 ## Chat prefix
 ClansLite exposes a variable of `{CLAN}` to use in Essentials Chat or similar.

+## PlaceholderAPI
+ClansLite exposes two external placeholders using `PlaceholderAPI` to enable the fetching of a players clan name or the clan prefix.
+The two available placeholders are:
+* `%clansLite_clanName%`
+* `%clansLite_clanPrefix%`
+To be able to use these The latest release of `PlaceholderAPI` MUST be installed!
+Without it, only the above `{CLAN}` will be available.

 ###This plugin is in a Beta stage and caution should be used when using it on production servers, please report any issues in GitHub and feel free to join my [discord](https://discord.gg/ZECTYBw5qr).